espocrm/documentation/docs/administration/workflows.md

 ### Scheduled

 Triggered according to the defined scheduling.
 You can setup it to run every day, every week, etc. Actions will be applied for records returned by a specified list report.
-So, you need also to create a list report.
+Hence you need also to create a list report.

 Scheduling is specified in a crontab notation.